posix4e/puppet/README.md

 This is a 3 part system
 - puppet can recieve commands and execute them.
 - backend which collects browser telemetry along with operating system telemetry at a fine grained level.
 Either android accesibility commands or web dom.
-- client can be web but we also have a browser extension.
+- client (earth) can be web but we also have a browser extension.
 Currently on for ios, but soon on all platforms.
 # Deployment
 - Here's my puppet backend https://posix4e-puppet.hf.space
 # Planning